11308 views

 In 400 B.C., Rome conquered the city and made it a naval base.
 By 150 A.D., Ostia served as a commercial Rome’s ancient Port.
 However, with the fall of Rome, the Port was abandoned, and the harbor silted up over time.

 Nowadays, you can walk on a vast territory full of ruins and unique buildings that went through centuries.
-The main street, Decumanus Maximus, was once full of carrucas, the four-wheeled carts ferried merchandise and luggage between Rome and Ostia.
+The main street, Decumanus Maximus, was once full of carrucas, the four-wheeled carts that ferried merchandise and luggage between Rome and Ostia.
 Moreover, two-wheeled cisia was used as public transportation for commuters.

-One of the main sites to see is Ostia’s amphitheater
+One of the main sites to see is Ostia’s amphitheater.

 Founded in 12 B.C., it is a magnificent and well-preserved building, which fascinates with its size and beauty.
 Behind the theater is the Forum of Corporations, which served as the building with the offices of sixty-four maritime companies.
 You will still find mosaic names, pictures on the ground in front of each office, and a covered corridor.